seepick/diamond/doc/howto-k8s/theory.md

 * enables connectivity; lose coupling between parts of the cluster
 * to access (group of) pods within and outside the cluster (for users or other services)
 * service types:
+    * ClusterIP: (default); PS: not "ClusterIp" (uppercase!)
+        * only communication within cluster; group pods together, providing single access interface
+        * creates a virtual IP inside the cluster (communication among pods / tiers like FE and BE and DB)
     * NodePort:
         * enable access from outside the cluster (access via the cluster's IP)
         * NodePort (30000-32767) forwarded to an internal pod's (Taget)Port